jadkhoury/TessellationDemo/README.md

 * Advanced Mode: toggles additional GUI controls
 * Render Projection: toggles the MVP Matrix
 * FoV: Controls field of view of camera
-* Reinit Cam: Reinitialize the camera for current mode
+* Reinit Cam: reinitialize the camera for current mode
 * Wireframe: toggles the solid wireframe shading
-* Flat Normal: toggles the flat normal computation in fragment shader, instead of procedural displaced normals (better performance and tessellation visualization)
+* Flat Normal: toggles the flat normal computation in fragment shader, instead of procedural displaced normals (better performances and tessellation visualization)
 * Displacement Mapping: Toggles the dislacement of the flat grid (TERRAIN mode only)
-* Height factor: manipulate the height of the displacement map
+* Height factor: manipulates the height of the displacement map
 * Rotate Mesh: rotates the mesh around the z axis
-* Uniform: Toggle uniform subdivision (with slider for level)
+* Uniform: toggle uniform subdivision (with slider for level)
 * Edge Length: slider for the target edge length, in px, as power of two (4 on the slider = 2^4 = 8px)
 * Readback Node Count: Readbacks the number of nodes in the bintree, and the total number of rendered triangles (after culling).
 Slightly affect performances.
-* Polygon Type: Switch between Triangles and Quads in terrain mode only (auto defined for mesh)
+* Polygon Type: Switch between Triangles and Quads (TERRAIN mode only, auto defined for mesh)
-* CPU LoD: Level of subdivision of the instanced mesh
+* CPU LoD: Level of subdivision of the instanced triangle grid
 * Interpolation type: Switch between linear, PN and Phong interpolation (MESH mode only)
 * The rest is self-explanatory